vc-01/metadata-osd/README.md

 ![Screenshot](sshots/sshot_osd_1.png)

-<sub>* Screenshot taken with default package settings on Arch Linux; font may vary on different OS distributions.</sub>
+<sub>* Screenshot taken on a packaged mpv on Arch Linux; font type and size may vary on other platforms.</sub>

 ## Installation & Configuration